-• Equivalent Demand Forced Outage Rate (EFORd) - This forced outage rate is used in reliability and reserve margin calculations.
+Equivalent Demand Forced Outage Rate (EFORd) - This forced outage rate is used in reliability and reserve margin calculations.
 See Manual 22 and RAA Schedule 4 and Schedule 5 for more specific information for defining and using this statistic.
 The EFORd forms the basis for the EEFORd and is the statistic used to calculate the unforced capacity (UCAP) value of generators used in the capacity market.
 UCAP is used in the Reliability Pricing Model (RPM).
 However, the EFORd values used in the RRS are different from those used in the marketplace.
 This is due to the fact that a five year period is used for the values modeled in the RRS and a one year period is the basis for determining the UCAP value of generators in the capacity market.
-In addition, for delivery years prior to 2018, the EFORd used to determine the UCAP value of generators does not include the events Outside Management Control (OMC).); with the implementation of Capacity Performance in 2018, OMC events are eliminated.